 A quiet town on the Sea of Cortes in Baja California Sur, Mulegé (pronounced "moo-leh-hay") is located where the Santa Rosalia river joins up with the sea.
 A pretty and friendly town, Mulegé is a great base for exploring Bahia Concepción, just south of the town, which is Baja California's largest bay and has beautiful white sand beaches, but few tourist amenities.
-The water off these beaches is warm and calm, perfect for swimming and snorkeling.
-Kayaking is also a popular activity, and a great way to explore the bay.
+The water at these beaches is warm and calm, perfect for swimming and snorkeling.
+Kayaking is also a popular activity and a great way to explore the bay.

 Xcalak, Costa Maya

 The most southerly village on Mexico's Costa Maya, Xcalak (pronounced esh-ka-lak) is close to the Belize border, about 37 miles south of Majahual.
 The village lies within the Xcalak National Reef Park, at the center of the Great Maya Reef.
-You'll find excellent recreational diving, snorkeling, fly fishing and deep sea fishing here, or you can just find a spot on the pristine beach and enjoy the gentle sound of the waves.
+You'll find excellent recreational diving, snorkeling, fly fishing, and deep sea fishing here, or you can just find a spot on the pristine beach and enjoy the gentle sound of the waves.

 San Agustinillo, Oaxaca

 The Pacific coastline of the state of Oaxaca has beautiful beaches, many of them unspoiled by tourist development.
-The small fishing village of San Agustinillo (pronounced "san ah-goose-tee-nee-yo") is located between the somewhat better known beaches of Zipolite and Mazunte.
+The small fishing village of San Agustinillo (pronounced "san ah-goose-tee-nee-yo") is located between the somewhat better-known beaches of Zipolite and Mazunte.
 This beach has golden sand and clear azure water.
-The waves can be strong, but are generally less so than neighboring beaches.
+The waves can be strong but are generally less so than neighboring beaches.
 Boat tours are offered to see the sea life, including sea turtles in the Escobilla nature reserve, and crocodiles at Playa Ventanilla.
 San Agustinillo has a small selection of hotels and palapa-style restaurants.